Seizure for Forfeiture in Orange County, FL

 2. Whether there is a lien on the vehicle;

-Supervisory personnel at Orlando Police Department must authorize all vehicle seizures.
+Supervisory personnel at the Orlando Police Department must authorize all vehicle seizures.
 After a vehicle is seized, the officer must run a last lien and data check and reflect that information on the forfeiture summary form.
 Whenever possible, a hard copy of the last lien and data will be attached to the forfeiture paperwork to be submitted to the Police Legal Advisor.

 When a vehicle or property is seized, the officer must submit a “Vehicle and Property Seizure and Forfeiture Summary” form, with the Notice of Forfeiture and Property Receipt Form and a copy of all reports or Charging Affidavits.